Definition

 - Auscultation for carotid bruits may reveal carotid disease.

-Cardiac and Peripheral Vascular Examination:
+Cardiac and Peripheral Vascular Examination

 - Look for arrhythmias like atrial fibrillation, murmurs, or gallops, which are associated with embolic strokes.